Five ways to go green in 2019

-Following the shocking, eye-opening and upsetting Blue Plant series, we’re now seeing an increasing global awareness and concern regarding our own environmental impact.
-This concern has slowly infiltrated the likes of social media, and rightfully so, with the creation of 'Plastic-free' Facebook pages, organised beach cleans, and members of the public joining forces to demand a wave of change.
+Since shocking, eye-opening and upsetting Blue Planet II series first hit out screens back in 2017, we’ve seen an increasing global awareness and concern regarding our own environmental impact.
+This concern has well and truly infiltrated the likes of social media, and rightfully so, with the creation of 'Plastic-free' Facebook pages, organised beach cleans, and members of the public joining forces to demand a wave of change.
 With growing exposure on the news, businesses, the government and even the EU are addressing these ever-increasing concerns.
-In January of this year, the EU adopted ‘the first ever Europe-wide strategy on plastics’.
+In January 2018, the EU adopted ‘the first ever Europe-wide strategy on plastics’.
 Similarly, Theresa May vowed to completely eliminate plastic waste by 2042.

 And that really got us thinking.